-Please use the list below to determine the items that every applicant must bring to the immigrant visa interview.

-Any documents that are not in English or Greek must be accompanied by an English translation.
-Also, you MUST provide an English translation for all court or legal documents (other than divorce documents).
-Translations are only accepted from the Greek Ministry of Foreign Affairs.
-Please visit their website for information on getting an official translation.
-A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
-Unexpired passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).
-Two (2) color photographs of each person applying for a visa (5 cm x 5 cm).
+Please use the list below to determine the items that every applicant must bring to the immigrant visa interview: A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
+Unexpired passport valid for six months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).
+Two (2) color photographs of each person applying for a visa (5 cm x 5 cm, or 2 inch x 2 inch).
 Please review our online photo requirements.
-Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv.
-Your original birth certificate and a photocopy Note: Failure to provide the correct birth certificate may delay you obtaining your Visa.
-Please provide the Lixiarchiki Praxi Geniseos.
+Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv .
+Your original birth certificate, English translation, and a photocopy.
 Medical examination results in a sealed envelope (if the physician gives you these results).
-Confirmation page from your online registration of a pickup location at a DHL courier service (see Step 1).
-Original or certified copies of birth certificates for all children of the principal applicant (even if he or she is not accompanying).
+Original or certified copies of birth certificates for all children of the principal applicant ( even if he or she is not accompanying ).
 Applicants who fall into any category listed in italics below should bring these additional documents: For family-based visa applications: The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor's IRS transcript or most recent U.S. federal income tax return, and any relevant W-2s.
 Proof of your U.S. petitioner's status and domicile in the United States (photocopy of a U.S. passport, naturalization certificate, or lawful permanent resident card).
 Evidence of the relationship between the petitioner and visa applicant (such as photographs, letters, or emails).
-If you are married: Your original marriage certificate and a photocopy.
-If you were previously married: Your original divorce or spouse's death certificate, and a photocopy.
-If you are older than 16 years of age: The original police certificate from your country of current residence and countries of previous residence.
-If these three items are all true, you must bring a more recent police certificate to the interview: 1.
-You are older than 16 years; 2.
-You obtained a police certificate and submitted it to NVC more than two years ago; and 3.
-You still live in the country that issued the police certificate.
-For employment-based visa applications: Letter from your U.S. employer dated less than one month ago.
-If you have ever been convicted of a crime: Court and criminal records, English translation, and a photocopy. \checkmark Continued on next page \checkmark
+If you are married: Your original marriage certificate, English translation, and a photocopy.
+If you were previously married: Your original divorce or spouse's death certificate, English translation, and a photocopy.
+If you are older than 16 years of age: The original police certificate from your country of current residence and all countries of previous residence.
+If these three items are all true, you must bring a more recent police certificate to the interview: You are older than 16 years; You obtained a police certificate and submitted it to NVC more than two years ago; and You still live in the country that issued the police certificate.